 Johnsonville Sausage has found the missing link to family meals.
-The company makes a variety of top-selling fresh, pre-cooked, and smoked sausage products.
-Its products portfolio includes bratwurst, breakfast links and bulk rolls, chorizo, and smoked and Italian sausage.
+It makes a variety of top-selling fresh, pre-cooked, and smoked sausage products.
+The company's portfolio includes bratwurst, breakfast links and bulk rolls, meatballs, chorizo, and smoked and Italian sausage.
 Outside mealtime, the company offers snack sausages and deli bites.
-Sold under the Johnsonville and Table for Two brand names, the company's more than 50 link and bulk sausage meats are sold primarily through grocery stores and food service operators.
-Johnsonville's sausage is available in some 30 countries worldwide.
-Its products are on the menu at more than 4,000 US McDonald's restaurants.
-The privately-owned company was founded in 1945.
+Sold under the Johnsonville and Table for Two brands, the company's more than 50 link and bulk sausage meats are sold primarily through grocery stores and foodservice operators.
+Johnsonville's sausage is available in some 40 countries worldwide.
+More than 4,000 US McDonald's restaurants carry its products.
+The privately-owned company was founded by Ralph F. Stayer in 1945.

 Sales and Marketing

 To sustain its export sales, Johnsonville tailors its sausage to fit national tastes.
 For example, in Canada, the company's bratwursts are flavored with honey and garlic.
 In Mexico its meats are made extra spicy.
 And in Asian markets, its brats are smaller, less salty, and have a lemon taste.

 The company entered another product category in 2013, when it added fully cooked and skillet-ready meatballs in three flavors and sausage slices in two flavors.
 Johnsonville Sausage sells the products in grocers' freezer sections.